-I think I’m qualified for both the CPOW and Education Travel Awards.
-Can I apply for both?
+I think I’m qualified for more than one award.
+Can I apply for multiple awards?

 Yes, you can apply for multiple travel awards, as many as you are eligible for.
 However, you can only be selected to WIN one award.

-No. Only abstracts submitted by the regular deadline (October 1) will be eligible for a Travel Award.
+No. Only abstracts submitted by the regular abstract deadline (October 3) will be eligible for a Travel Award.

 I am a co-author on an abstract, but not a presenting author.
 Can I apply for a Travel Award?

-In most cases, no. For all Education, MAC, and International awards, you MUST be a presenting author on the abstract.
+In most cases, no. For all Education, CID, and International awards, you MUST be a presenting author on the abstract.
 If you are not a presenting author, your abstract will be marked as ineligible.
 This also applies to CPOW awards for postdocs.
-The only exception is the mid-career CPOW award, for which you must be a co-author or presenting author on a submitted abstract.
+For the mid-career CPOW award and the Bridging Funds, you must be a co-author or presenting author on a submitted abstract.